top of page

 It helps with:

-• digestion and gut health
+• digestion and regularity

 • fullness and appetite regulation